Unit Conversions You Always Get Wrong (And How to Fix That)

 The Fastest Way to Convert

-Mental math works for quick estimates.
-For anything requiring precision — cooking, engineering, travel — use a tool that handles the calculation exactly.
+Mental math works for quick estimates when you are traveling or cooking.
+For anything requiring precision — engineering specs, scientific measurements, medication dosages, or financial calculations with currency-denominated weights — use a tool that handles the calculation exactly with no rounding shortcuts.